Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Tune Up Basement Bar – Casual Live Music and Drinks

 Downstairs at the Armory Hotel, Tune Up is where you’ll find live music most nights — anything from bluegrass to indie rock.
-The drinks are straightforward (local beers, simple cocktails), and the crowd skews a mix of locals and visitors.
+The drinks are straightforward, local beers and simple cocktails, and the crowd skews a mix of locals and visitors.
 It’s laid-back and lively, with the bonus of being in the middle of downtown, so you can easily hop to other spots afterward.

 Lockhorn Cider House – Crisp Hard Ciders, Cozy Atmosphere